Extended surveillance for incursions of the Tomato Potato psyllid in eastern Australia by the Tasmanian Institute of Agriculture

 Watch this webianr to find out more about the complexities of field research design and the logical case for undertaking field research in a structured manner.

-Join the Cornell SFP as we team up with Michigan State University and the University of Maine to offer three webinars and share the latest research on reduced tillage for organic vegetable production.
+Join the Cornell SFP as they team up with Michigan State University and the University of Maine to offer three webinars and share the latest research on reduced tillage for organic vegetable production.
 Learn about practices that fit your operation, from permanent beds, tarps, and mulches, to cover cropping, strip tillage, and cultivation tools.

 Learn more about soil biological, chemical and physical fertility, as well as access the Soils are Alive tool - the complete soil health reference for farmers, consultants and researchers.